 - Skyrim's Solitude.
 Capital of Skyrim, visible for miles from atop the rock arch it's built on, and full of grand Imperial towers and manor houses.

 - Whiterun qualifies as well.
 Its a well kept, clean Nordic city.
-While its not mansions, it is home to the largest castle in Skyrim (Dragonsreach) and has a very bright White Pinewood on Yellow Roof theme and can be seen from pretty much anywhere on the map if you get high enough.
+It is home to the largest castle in Skyrim (Dragonsreach) and has a very bright White Pinewood on Yellow Roof theme and can be seen from pretty much anywhere on the map if you get high enough.

 - This is largely the goal of city-building games, with you as its king/major/god/whatnot: